Skip to main content

 • Neighbourhoods

-Cities: Austin, Kileen, Houston, El Paso, San Antonio, Wichita Falls
+Cities: Austin, Killeen, Houston, El Paso, San Antonio, Wichita Falls

 Located in central Austin, Camp Mabry serves as the headquarters for the Texas Military Department and supports the Texas National Guard.
-Central Austin neighbourhoods like Tarrytown, Dripping Springs and Clarksville offer upscale housing options, tree-lined streets, and proximity to downtown.
-Dripping Springs, located on the far outskirts west of Austin, also offers housing options.
+Nearby neighbourhoods such as Tarrytown, Clarksville, and Dripping Springs offer a range of housing options, from upscale homes and tree-lined streets to more spacious properties on the western outskirts, while still providing access to downtown amenities.

-Fort Cavazos (formerly Fort Hood) is one of the largest military installations in the U.S., located adjacent to Killeen, Texas.
-The city directly surrounding Fort Cavazos, Killeen, is a practical and affordable option for military families.
-East of Killeen, Harker Heights is a quieter and more suburban alternative, popular with families.
+Fort Hood, one of the largest military installations in the U.S., is situated next to Killeen.
+The city is a practical and affordable choice for military families.
+Just east, Harker Heights offers a quieter, more suburban feel and is a popular alternative for those seeking a bit more space and community atmosphere.

-The Johnson Space Center is in the Clear Lake area of Houston and is home to NASA’s astronaut training and spaceflight operations.
-Houston hosts a branch of the University of Texas System through the UT Health Science Center at Houston (UTHealth), which offers academic and professional opportunities, particularly for those in healthcare or research.
-Houston and its surrounding areas, such as Clear Lake, Pearland, and Friendswood, offer diverse living options for CAF members and their families working near the Johnson Space Center or attending the University of Texas campuses.
-The Clear Lake area offers boating, fishing, and kayaking opportunities, along with proximity to the Gulf of Mexico.
-Houston is known for its world-class museums, theaters, and dining scene.
+The Johnson Space Center is located in Houston’s Clear Lake area and is a key hub for NASA’s astronaut training and spaceflight operations.
+Houston also hosts the UT Health Science Center, offering strong academic and professional opportunities, particularly in healthcare and research.
+Communities such as Clear Lake, Pearland, and Friendswood provide diverse housing options.
+The area offers easy access to outdoor recreation like boating and fishing, as well as proximity to the Gulf of Mexico.
+Houston is also known for its museums, performing arts, and vibrant dining scene.

-Joint Base San Antonio (JBSA): Comprising Fort Sam Houston, Randolph Air Force Base, and Lackland Air Force Base, JBSA serves as a major training and medical hub for the U.S. military.
+Joint Base San Antonio (JBSA), which includes Fort Sam Houston, Randolph Air Force Base, and Lackland Air Force Base, is a major centre for military training and medical services.
+San Antonio offers a mix of historic charm and modern living, with a wide variety of neighbourhoods to suit different lifestyles.

-Sheppard Air Force Base: Located on the northern edge of Wichita Falls, this base is primarily a training facility for Air Force and NATO personnel.
-Wichita Falls is a medium-sized city with a blend of urban amenities and small-town charm.
+Sheppard Air Force Base, located on the northern edge of Wichita Falls, is primarily a training facility for Air Force and NATO personnel.
+Wichita Falls offers a balance of urban amenities and small-town charm, making it an appealing option for families seeking a more relaxed pace.

 • Base Information & Resources